OCTOBER 20-24, 2025

 - Enhance institutional support for transfer students

-Join us in recognizing and celebrating the contributions and successes of our transfer student population at UW–Madison.
+Join us in recognizing and celebrating the contributions and successes of our transfer students & their champions at UW–Madison.

 Ways to Get Involved